scalatra/scalatra/README.markdown

 ## Migration Guide

+### scalatra-2.0.0.M2 to scalatra-2.0.0.M3

+Should be compatible.
+If it broke, please share your tale of woe on the mailing list.

 ### scalatra-2.0.0.M1 to scalatra-2.0.0.M2

 1. Session has been retrofitted to a Map interface.  `get` now returns an option instead of the value.